 CCS vs. Dispatchable RE

-The operational energy penalty (fop) usually ranges from 14.9% to 28.9%, excluding transport, for the CCS technologies shown in Table 1.
+In order to assess the varying impact of these factors and compare them to the performance of renewable sytsems, we conduct a factorial analysis across ranges.
+The operational energy penalty (fop) ranges from 14.9% to 28.9%, excluding transport, for the CCS technologies shown in Table 1.
 Combining the values of the fossil and RE with the fop estimates and applying Eq.
 5 we have the derivative EROI estimates between dispatchable RE and CCS for power generation shown in Table 3.
 We observe from the comparison of the EROICCS and EROIdisp is that only the worst cases for RE are comparable to the best case for CCS.
 This is also graphically demonstrated in Figure 3.